Sindhi literature

 Sindhi literature (سنڌي ادب) is the collection of oral and written literature in the Sindhi language in prose (romantic tales and epic stories) and poetry (ghazals and nazm).
-The Sindhi language of the province of Sindh in Pakistan is considered one of the oldest languages of ancient India, and influenced the language of Indus Valley inhabitants.
 Sindhi literature has developed over a thousand years.

 According to historians Nabi Bux Baloch, Rasool Bux Palijo, and G. M. Syed, Sindhi influenced Hindi in the pre-Islamic era.
 After the advent of Islam in the eighth century, Arabic and Persian influenced the region's inhabitants and were official languages.
 Shah Abdul Latif Bhittai, Shah Abdul Karim Bulri, Shaikh Ayaz and Ustad Bukhari are notable Sindhi poets.

 History

 Early period (712–1030)

 Local Hindu rajas had ruled Sindh.
 In 712, the Arabs conquered the region.
 They did not speak Sindhi, but Sindhi writers and poets played a role in development of the Sindhi and Arabic languages.
 The Quran was translated into Sindhi, and Sindhi books were translated into Arabic.
 Sindhi qasida (odes) were written, and Sindhi books were used in religious schools.
 The Persian-language Sindh history Chach Nama was written at this time.